prozdrljivac/mac-setup/README.md

 - Powerlevel10k may prompt you to configure it on first run.
 You can reconfigure anytime with `p10k configure`
 - NVM is configured to load via Homebrew (see zshrc:116-118)
 - The symlink approach allows you to edit files in this repository and see changes immediately in your shell
+- iTerm2 configuration uses Dynamic Profiles which are symlinked from the repository.
+Restart iTerm2 after running the install script to apply the Tokyo Night Storm theme and font settings

 ## Troubleshooting